 A simple discussion group, hosted on your intranet or via a private social network group such as Ning, is a great way to get people collaborating and sharing knowledge and resources.
 Using your own staff to act as mentors or internal coaches can also pay enormous dividends in terms of skills development – and it doesn’t always have to be top down.
 Why not think about getting some of your Generation Y staff, for example, to mentor more senior colleagues on the use of social media?

-Here at Cezanne OnDemand, we are putting together a list of low-cost learning and development ideas for small businesses who want to grow their people.
+Here at Cezanne HR, we are putting together a list of low-cost learning and development ideas for small businesses who want to grow their people.
 Watch this space – and let us know what initiatives have worked well for you.